Nevanlinna theory of the Askey-Wilson divided difference operator: Introduction

 Similar estimates for the simple difference operator $\Delta f(x)=f(x+\eta)-f(x)$ for a fixed $\eta\not=0$, were obtained by Chiang and Feng in \cite{Chiang:Feng2008}, \cite{Chiang:Feng2009}, and by Halburd and Korhonen \cite{HK-1} independently in a slightly different form for finite-order meromorphic functions.
-Halburd and his associates showed the same for the case of $q-$difference operator $\Delta_qf(x)=f(qx)-f(x)$ in \cite{HK-4} for zero-order meromorphic functions, whilst Cheng and Chiang \cite{Cheng:Chiang2015} showed that a similar logarithmic difference estimate again holds for the \textit{Wilson operator}.
+Halburd et al showed the same for the case of $q-$difference operator $\Delta_qf(x)=f(qx)-f(x)$ in \cite{HK-4} for zero-order meromorphic functions, whilst Cheng and Chiang \cite{Cheng:Chiang2017} showed that a similar logarithmic difference estimate again holds for the \textit{Wilson operator}.

-There has been a surge of activities in extending the classical Nevanlinna theory which is based on differential operator to various difference operators in recent years such as the ones mentioned above.
+There has been a surge of activities in extending the classical Nevanlinna theory which is based on differential operator to various difference operators in recent years such as the ones mentioned above \cite{Chen2014}.
 The idea has been extended to tropical functions \cite{Halburd:Southall2009}, \cite{Laine:Tohge2011}.
 The original intention was to apply Nevanlinna theory to study integrability of non-linear difference equations (\cite{Ablowitz:Halburd:Herbst2000}, \cite{HK-2}).
-But as it turns out that difference type Nevanlinna theories have revealed previously unnoticed complex analytic structures of seemingly unrelated subjects far from the original intention, such as the one represented in this paper.
+But as it turns out that difference type Nevanlinna theories have revealed previously unnoticed complex analytic structures of seemingly unrelated subjects far from the original intention, such as the topic discussed in this paper.